what isn't win-win?

 So for clarity, here are some things Win-Win is NOT:

-2) Win-Win is not some kum-bah-yah hippy circle of everyone in perfect agreement.
-Nor is it about perfectly equal outcomes.
 A world where everyone thinks the same, acts the same, speaks the same and ends up the same would be extraordinarily boring because nothing new would ever happen — an ideological heat death of society.
-Win-Win loves weirdness, adaptation and variety, because those are the drivers of cool new things.
+Win-Win loves weirdness, adaptation and variety, because those are the lifeblood of creativity.

 Not just human bad guys.
 Real scary bad guys.
 Huge, formless and ancient bad guys.